 These guidelines and recommendations were developed from a review of the research conducted by a subcommittee of the Center for Excellence in Learning and Teaching.
 We encourage readers to review these materials in order to promote the effective use of Student Evaluation of Teaching (SET).
 We hope that these guidelines, combined with suggested questions, and resources will offer useful strategies to enhance teaching and learning.
 The SET is one of several mechanisms for improving teaching and learning, and should not be the only data source for evaluating instruction.
-The guidelines and recommendations are organized into the following categories (quick links):

-Effective uses of student ratings:
+Effective uses of student ratings

 - focus on accurate, timely, and usable measures of learning outcomes